Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 Isaiah then revealed the true extent of his success by showing her the massive Valis haul (~23k Valis from today's delve, ~44k total).
 Hestia's reaction was one of overwhelming, ecstatic joy and disbelief.
 She was completely consumed by the sheer amount of money, bouncing, laughing, crying, and covering Isaiah with tearful, joyful kisses, listing all the things they could now afford.

-Isaiah felt a deep sense of fulfillment in being able to provide for her and 'us'.
+He felt a deep sense of fulfillment in being able to provide for her and 'us'.
 In the midst of her excitement, Isaiah remembered the Status Update for today's delve.
 They performed the ritual on the sofa.
 The results were staggering: all his physical stats (STR, END, AGI, DEX) had reached G-Rank!
-The [??????????] skill also changed from "Dormant" to "Resonance Detected - Stirring," adding a new layer of mystery and potential.
+The[??????????] skill also changed from "Dormant" to " Resonance Detected - Stirring," adding a new layer of mystery and potential.

 Following the update, they had a vulnerable conversation about the skill's possible resonance (linked to 'us'?), which led to Isaiah's (clumsy) suggestion of repeating intimacy for 'research'.
 This triggered Hestia's panic about the divine "no children/Arcanum" rule and potential expulsion (a fear stemming from their unprotected sex the previous morning - Day 8).

 Isaiah reassured her, emphasizing that the risk wasn't necessarily instantaneous and that they would face anything together ('Us'), while suggesting they use protection next time like other Gods and mortals do.
 He also apologized for his insensitive 'research' comment, reaffirming the specialness of their bond.
 Hestia accepted his reassurance, the panic subsided, and she agreed they could be careful.

 The conversation then shifted to planning for Day 10.
 Due to Isaiah's injury, they decided no Dungeon delve tomorrow .
 Instead, they would use their wealth for a major shopping trip, prioritizing getting better gear (aiming for